ginstrom/paladin-novel/epub-master.md

 "The Circle's sight is rarely wrong in such matters.
 They arrived two days ago with a company of mercenaries.
 Apparently, the city's defenders have hired every sword they can find."

-Gond stared at the map of Darach, seeing not the tactical positions but the faces of the men who'd betrayed him.
+Gond stared at the map of Blackwater, seeing not the tactical positions but the faces of the men who'd betrayed him.
 The men he'd once called friends.

 "Does anyone else know?"